AndrewCMartin/idb/PITCHME.md

 +++
 - Filtering drop-down
-  - Options are displayed in a drop-down menu that allows you to search for those options
+  - Options are displayed in a drop-down menu
+  - Also allows you to search for those selected options

 ---